Ricky77768/3D-Unity-Platformer/README.md

 # 3D Unity Platformer
+### Status: Stopped Working on it (Hardware Limitations)

-A 3D Parkour/Shooter hybrid game currently being developed using the <a href="https://unity.com/">Unity</a> game engine.
+A 3D Parkour/Shooter hybrid prototype developed using the <a href="https://unity.com/">Unity</a> game engine with two others.

 ![Demo of Game](https://thumbs.gfycat.com/IdealisticWateryCaecilian-size_restricted.gif)